-Julie is an IGA certified hiking guide and outdoor educator.
-She has been a guide in Southern Alberta for more than 25 years.
-During this time, she has learned to identify over 500 Prairie, Foothills, Montane, Sub-Alpine and Alpine plants.
-Sharing her knowledge about this flora, especially the edible plants, has become Julie’s passion.
-Julie shares the key to using or working with wild edible plants…being able to identify them and knowing where they grow!Learn what a healthy plant population looks like, and when to harvest, or transplant them.
+Julie is an IGA certified hiking guide and nature educator.
+She has interpreted nature to elders, kids and adults, guiding in Southern Alberta for more than 25 years.
+During this time, she has identified over 500 Prairie, Foothills, Montane, Sub-Alpine and Alpine plants.
+Sharing her knowledge about this flora, especially the edible plants, has become her passion.

 Interpretive Guides Association - www.interpretiveguides.org/